dvsa/cvs-tsk-enquiry-evl-file-push/README.md

 # EVL Data File Push

-A typescript lambda function that takes an S3 bucket event, processes the file to meet business requirements, and pushes the file to a SFTP server.
+A typescript lambda function that takes an S3 bucket event, processes the file to meet business requirements, and pushes the file to an SFTP server.

 ## Requirements